joe-speedboat/workshop.container/03 Docker Setup (ho).md

 Since few years, Red Hat goes it's own way to manage Docker containers.
 To not confuse anybody, we do this course with docker only.
-Red Hat uses Podman, Buildyah and Skopeo
+Red Hat uses Podman, Buildyah and Skopeo.

 ## Docker CE vs EE: An Overview
 Docker CE is a free and open source containerization platform.
 It is a rebranded version of the Docker open source solution that has been freely available since the launch of Docker in 2013.